Cobber57/thesis/README.md

 # Create_html reads in the file created in step2 and creates a html page showing
 # the geolocations of the probes
 # 3. run create_html.py

+PLEASE NOTE : Extremely large data files used with these scripts are stored at https://icloud9.co.uk/phd/thesis